andlo/mycroft-skills-list-gitbook/skills/repeat-skill.ChanceNCounter.md

 ---
-description: 'Allows Mycroft to repeat the most recent thing it said'
+description: Allows Mycroft to repeat the most recent thing it said
 ---

 ### _repeat-skill.ChanceNCounter_